-What is ACIA’s relationship with the NPCC National Analyst Working Group (NAWG)?
+What is ACIA’s relationship with the NPCC National Analyst Business Group (NABG)?

-ACIA’s objectives complement those of the NAWG.
-ACIA seeks to work alongside the NAWG to enhance the professionalisation of analysis in the UK.
+ACIA’s objectives complement those of the NABG.
+ACIA seeks to work alongside the NABG to enhance the professionalisation of analysis in the UK.

 Do I have to have a referee/ sponsor to join?

 In most circumstances, yes.
 We strive to ensure that only individuals with a legitimate interest in crime and intelligence analysis are accepted for membership.
 If you apply with a .police , or .gov or .ac email address this is usually sufficient, if you don't have this then your referee needs to be someone who can confirm you work in the relevant sector whose own status we can verify.
 If you cannot find an acceptable sponsor or are unsure of the criteria, contact Membership via email@example.com

 If I leave my company is my membership transferable to my new company?

 Yes, just let us know your new details via an email to firstname.lastname@example.org.